heysterzin/heysterzin/README.md

 - 💞️ I’m looking to collaborate on ...
 Are you a Gamer?
 We can Collab!
 Want to work on something related to Fashion?
 Inbox me
 - 📫 How to reach me ... sterzin02447@naver.com
 - 😄 Pronouns: ...
 They/Them/Theirs
 - ⚡ Fun fact: ...
-I multitask like a boss!
+I actually don't know what i'm doing.

 <!---
 heysterzin/heysterzin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.